bketelsen/buildingapis/exercises/06-design_tools_exercise/README.md

 * `courses` represent a specific workshop course with start and end times and a location.
 * `registrations` represent a registration to a course with details about the attendee.

-It should be possible to create, list and delete courses and create and list registrations.
+It should be possible to create, show and delete courses and create, show and list registrations.

 The course type should have the following fields: